The Vermont Statutes Online

 (1) for parental leave, during the employee’s pregnancy and following the birth of an employee’s child or within a year following the initial placement of a child 16 years of age or younger with the employee for the purpose of adoption.

-(2) for family leave, for the serious illness of the employee or the employee’s child, stepchild or ward of the employee who lives with the employee, foster child, parent, spouse, or parent of the employee’s spouse.
+(2) for family leave, for the serious health condition of the employee or the employee’s child, stepchild or ward of the employee who lives with the employee, foster child, parent, spouse, or parent of the employee’s spouse.

 (b) During the leave, at the employee’s option, the employee may use accrued sick leave or vacation leave or any other accrued paid leave, not to exceed six weeks.
-Utilization of accrued paid leave shall not extend the leave provided herein.
+Utilization of accrued paid leave shall not extend the leave provided pursuant to this section.

 (c) The employer shall continue employment benefits for the duration of the leave at the level and under the conditions coverage would be provided if the employee continued in employment continuously for the duration of the leave.
 The employer may require that the employee contribute to the cost of the benefits during the leave at the existing rate of employee contribution.

-(d) The employer shall post and maintain in a conspicuous place in and about each of his or her places of business printed notices of the provisions of this subchapter on forms provided by the Commissioner of Labor.
+(d) The employer shall post and maintain in a conspicuous place in and about each of the employer’s places of business printed notices of the provisions of this subchapter on forms provided by the Commissioner of Labor.

 (f) Upon return from leave taken under this subchapter, an employee shall be offered the same or comparable job at the same level of compensation, employment benefits, seniority, or any other term or condition of the employment existing on the day leave began.
 This subchapter shall not apply if, prior to requesting leave, the employee had been given notice or had given notice that the employment would terminate.
 This subsection shall not apply if the employer can demonstrate by clear and convincing evidence that: